foliant-docs/foliantcontrib.apireferences/README.md

 `find_by_tag_content` generates tag content by the `content_template` and searches for an HTML element with such content on the API web page.
 If an element is found, the reference is converted into a Markdown link.
 If not — the reference is skipped.

-This mode is convenient when there's no way to determine tag id basing on the reference, for example, when ids are random strings.
+This mode is convenient when there's no way to determine tag ID based on the reference, for example, when ids are random strings.

 Let's assume that your API website code looks like this: